kevin-chalmers/cpa-lang-shootout/src/go/README.md

 ## Compilation Process and Runtime Environment

 Go code is converted into binary code and can run as a standalone executable.
 The Go code can also be run directly from the command line using the ```go``` command.
-There is no virtual machine, and everything runs directly on the machine.
+There is no virtual machine, and everything runs directly on the host machine.